 Civil War Recruiting Day at Fort Ward Museum & Historic Site

-The Civil War Sesquicentennial is the perfect time to pursue or simply learn more about the popular field of Civil War reenacting.
-Find out about this fun hobby on Saturday, February 8, 2014, when Fort Ward Museum presents “Civil War Recruiting Day.”
+Learn about the popular field of Civil War reenacting on Saturday, February 27, 2016, when Fort Ward Museum presents “Civil War Recruiting Day.”

-Soldiers and civilians of the 3rd U.S. Regular Infantry, Company K, will be on hand between 1 p.m. and 4 p.m. to talk about period clothing and equipment, demonstrate drills, and explain the variety of roles that military and civilian interpreters can portray.
+Soldiers and civilians of the 3rd U.S. Regular Infantry, Company K, will be on hand between 1 p.m. and 4 p.m. to talk about period clothing and equipment, present drill demonstrations, and explain the variety of roles that military and civilian interpreters can portray.
 Visitors can also inquire about how to join local reenactment units and learn what kind of clothing and equipment a novice reenactor requires.
 Admission is free.
-The snow date is Saturday, February 22.
+The snow date is Saturday, March 5.